Connect with others who understand.

 • “Can I please go a day without itching?”

-Dr. Kim added that some people with eczema may be so accustomed to symptoms like itching that they may not let their doctors know how bad they are feeling.
+Dr. Kim added that some people with eczema may be so accustomed to symptoms like itching that they may not let their doctors know how bad they’re feeling.
 “I think that’s where we get it wrong,” he said.
-“I think the thing that's important to understand, for me as a provider, is that if you’ve never had a disease-free life, your expectations are incredibly low.”
+“I think the thing that’s important to understand, for me as a provider, is that if you’ve never had a disease-free life, your expectations are incredibly low.”

 What Causes Itching?

-In recent years, medical science has made important discoveries about how the immune system interacts with the nervous system to cause itching, Dr. Kim said.
-People with eczema have disorders with type 2 cytokines, pro-inflammatory proteins in the immune system that function to signal nerves that produce itch.
-Two specific genes are activated in this signaling pathway — interleukin (IL)-4Rα and Janus kinase (JAK)1 — and new drugs are in development to block them.
+“In recent years, medical science has made important discoveries about how the immune system interacts with the nervous system to cause itching,” Dr. Kim said.
+People with eczema have disorders with type 2 cytokines — proinflammatory proteins in the immune system that function to signal nerves that make you feel itchy.
+Two specific proteins in this signaling pathway — interleukin (IL)-4R-alpha and Janus kinase 1 (JAK1) — are activated.
+New drugs can block these targets.

-Triggers and Flare-Ups
+1. Triggers and Flare-Ups

-Dry Skin
+2. Dry Skin

-Irritants and Allergens
+3. Irritants and Allergens

-Environmental chemicals, such as cleansers, perfumes, soaps, and lotions, can irritate sensitive skin in people with eczema and trigger itchy flare-ups.
+Environmental chemicals such as cleansers, perfumes, soaps, and lotions can irritate sensitive skin in people with eczema and trigger itchy flare-ups.
 Products with fragrances, alcohol, and other chemical additives are especially irritating for people with eczema.

-Stress
+4. Stress

-Itch-Scratch Cycle
+5. Itch-Scratch Cycle

 MyEczemaTeam members are all too familiar with the itch-scratch cycle, which they often express: